Japanese Fried Shrimp Balls

 Japanese Tapas

-Makes for an easy and impressive dinner party or small gathering.
-A variety of proteins and veggies, cold or hot, steamed, grilled or fried.
+Certainly it makes for an easy and impressive dinner party or small gathering.

 Delicate Fried Shrimp Balls For Japanese Dining At Home